 I hope you found this post helpful.
 I tried to include as many images as possible and make the instructions clear.
 The setup is really easy, and doesn’t take very long from start to finish.

-If you have any questions, or comments please leave them in the comment section below, or email me directly by clicking on the envelope button below.
+If you have any questions, or comments please leave them in the comment section below.